pulumi/docs/quickstart/index.md

 title: Tutorials and examples
 ---

-Pulumi is a set of tools and services to help Development and DevOps teams define, deploy, and manage cloud native infrastructure.
-Pulumi enables teams to define cloud native infrastructure in familiar languages (e.g. JavaScript, Python).
-So, you can be more productive and take advantage of your existing skills, rather than learn a new DSL.

-## Get started with Pulumi

-First, [configure AWS](../install/aws.html).
+To get started with Pulumi, [configure AWS](../install/aws.html).
 Then, run the following commands:

 ```bash
 # Step 1.
 Install Pulumi